DPDK/dpdk/doc/guides/sample_app_ug/vdpa.rst

   1. help: show help message
   2. list: list all available vdpa devices
   3. create: create a new vdpa port with socket file and vdpa device address
+  4. stats: show statistics of virtio queues
-  4. quit: unregister vhost driver and exit the application
+  5. quit: unregister vhost driver and exit the application

 Take IFCVF driver for example: